 Cats are often the perfect pet for the busier person who spends much of the day away from home.
 They can be very self-sufficient in feeding and toileting and are clean, quiet pets.
 There are many fantastic purebreeds but the moggie or domestic shorthair should not be under-rated.
-Read about the genetics of their coat colours.

 If you are considering a purebreed, read our guide to the common genetic diseases of purebred cats.

 Although cats are more independent than dogs, they should still get affection and time with their owners every day.
 For their emotional wellbeing, cats also need a stable and secure territory, so may need to be protected from other cats or have refuges from dogs or children.